Aun-shahid/TherapEase/README.md

 ---

-TherapEase - Simplifying therapy note-taking, one session at a time!
+MindScribe - Simplifying therapy note-taking, one session at a time!